-RSV is making its way across North Texas again.
-The highly contagious virus is responsible for many respiratory infections in infants and children, including the common cold, bronchitis, pneumonia, croup and bronchiolitis.
+RSV is a highly contagious virus responsible for many respiratory infections in infants and children, including the common cold, bronchitis, pneumonia, croup and bronchiolitis.
 Bronchiolitis is the leading cause of hospitalizations in infants under 12 months old.

 How to tell if it's RSV.